-- ♦ Risk 006 Failure to secure financial sustainability that ensures and maintains effective service provision. - Risk 009 Failure to have a robust and financially sustainable on-call duty system to meet the needs of the Service. - Risk 301 Failure to protect the Service against cyber risks. - Risk 412 Failure to respond to the Building safety programme delivering a sustainable and integrated response to the Grenfell Tower Inquiry and subsequent reports. - ◆ Risk 413 Failure to appropriately manage the Coronavirus (COVID-19) situation.
+- Risk 006 Failure to secure financial sustainability that ensures and maintains effective service provision. - Risk 009 Failure to have a robust and financially sustainable on-call duty system to meet the needs of the Service. - Risk 301 Failure to protect the Service against cyber threats and attacks. - Risk 412 Failure to sufficiently resource potential changes to the fire safety and building safety regimes.
+Inquiry and subsequent reports. - Risk 413 Failure to appropriately plan, respond and work within the requirements and restrictions of this winter's preparedness and response.